Kuehneromyces mutabilis: Description

-The gills are initially light and later cinnamon brown, and are sometimes somewhat decurrent (running down the stem).
+The gills are initially light then brown and are sometimes somewhat decurrent.
+The spore print is rusty brown.

-The stipe is 8–10 cm long by about 0.5–1 cm in diameter with a ring which separates the bare, smooth light cinnamon upper part from the darker brown shaggily scaly lower part.
+The stipe is 4–9 cm long and under 1 cm in diameter with a ring which separates the bare, smooth light cinnamon upper part from the darker brown shaggily scaly lower part.
 This type of stem is sometimes described as "booted".